-This course is open to select classified students in grades 11 - 12.
+This course is open to select classified students ages 18 - 21..

 III.
 Methods of Assessment

 Student Assessment

 The teacher will provide a variety of assessments during the course of the year.
 The assessments may include, but are not limited to, chapter and unit tests and quizzes, group work projects, simulations, homework and case studies.